aadishv/aadishv.dev/src/content/posts/robotics-3.md

 Different types of teams have very different ways to address this.
 I’ll try to give a rough explanation of different approaches:

 * The static teams.
 These teams are often high-performing V5RC teams that decided to go into AI for ~~content~~ ~~bragging rights~~ fun.
 They already have very good/consistent autonomous routines and just extend those to work in the 30-second isolation period (in addition to building a second robot).
 They don’t do anything in interaction other than maybe finishing their static routines.
-Unfortunately, the
-* of VEX games means that these teams can often win.
+Unfortunately, the nature of VEX games means that these teams can often win.
 * The high school teams.
 These teams may train their own AI but that is often exceedingly expensive (in terms of both money and time).
 Most teams use the prebuilt VEX AI system, which has a few interlocking parts.
   * Sensors: Intel Realsense D435.
 This has three cameras (as well as an infrared camera, which we don’t use): two stereoscopic cameras and a color camera.
 The stereoscopic cameras are fused by the Realsense firmware to get a depth map.
   * Compute hardware: NVIDIA Jetson Nano.
 This is a purpose-built device from NVIDIA designed for embedded AI systems, featuring a ✨GPU ✨.